What is the Tufts CTSI Pilot Studies Program?

 Who is eligible to apply?

-Principal Investigators (PIs) must have a primary appointment or position at a Tufts CTSI academic, medical, industry, not-for-profit, and community partner and collaborator institution and be eligible to receive NIH funding.
-Research teams may include other key personnel who contribute to the scientific development and execution of a project in a substantive, measurable way.
-All PIs and Co-PIs (Multiple PIs) are required to have an Electronic Research Administration (eRA) Commons username.
-If the proposed project is funded, other budgeted key personnel will be required to have their eRA Commons usernames as well.
+Principal Investigators (PIs) must have a primary appointment or position at a Tufts CTSI-affiliated academic, medical, industry, not-for-profit, or community partner organization and be eligible to receive NIH funding.
+Research teams may include collaborators who are not affiliated with Tufts CTSI.
+All PIs and Multiple PIs (Co-PIs) are required to have an Electronic Research Administration (eRA) Commons username.
+If the proposed project is funded, other budgeted key personnel will be required to have eRA Commons usernames as well.
 These usernames may be obtained from the research administration office of the investigator’s organization.
-To see a list of eligible partner and collaborator institutions, please click here.
+To see a list of eligible partner organizations, please click here.

 If I previously received a Tufts CTSI Pilot Studies Program grant, may I apply again?

 Yes, you may apply again.
-However, your funding request must be for a new project only; a follow-on project previously supported through the program will not be considered.
-If you have served as a PI or a Co-PI (Multiple PI) on two Tufts CTSI pilot awards, you will not be eligible to apply as key personnel for another award until five years from the end date of your last award.
-For example, a PI who received a second pilot award that ended in 2015 will not be eligible to re-apply as a PI or Co-PI (Multiple PI) until 2020.
+However, your funding request must be for a new project; a follow-on project previously supported through the program will not be considered.
+If you have served as a PI or a Multiple PI (Co-PI) on two Tufts CTSI pilot awards, you will not be eligible to apply as key personnel for another award until five years from the end date of your last award.
+For example, a PI who received a second pilot award that ended in 2016 will not be eligible to re-apply as a PI or Multiple PI (Co-PI) until 2021.
 To be considered for new funding, you must comply with all prior award reporting requirements.
 Failure to report study outcomes may preclude you or your research team members from being eligible for new Tufts CTSI funding.

-Selected Tufts CTSI Pilot Studies Program projects will be funded for one year, beginning May 1, 2019 and ending April 30, 2020, pending NIH approval.
-Please make sure to review all post-award procedures and requirements.
+Selected Tufts CTSI Pilot Studies Program projects will be supported for one year, beginning May 1, 2020 and ending April 30, 2021, pending official approval of our funding agency, NIH/NCATS.
+Please make sure to review all post-award procedures and requirements for details on prior approval process and timeline available here.

 What are the different types of funding levels?

-Awards will be made to individual investigators and research teams from Tufts CTSI partner and collaborator institutions for up to $30,000 per award.
-In order to stimulate collaboration, Tufts CTSI will also consider funding multi-site research projects led by investigators from up to three Tufts CTSI-affiliated institutions with an incremental budget allocation up to $15,000 per additional institution.
-For example, research teams including collaborators from two Tufts CTSI-affiliated institutions could request a total budget of up to $45,000 and research teams including collaborators from three Tufts CTSI-affiliated institutions could request a total budget of up to a maximum award amount of $60,000.
+Awards will be made to individual investigators and research teams from Tufts CTSI partner and collaborator organizations for up to $30,000 per award.
+To stimulate collaboration, Tufts CTSI will also consider funding multi-site research projects led by investigators from up to three Tufts CTSI-affiliated organizations with an incremental budget allocation up to $15,000 per additional organization.
+For example, research teams including collaborators from two Tufts CTSI-affiliated organizations could request a total budget of up to $45,000 and research teams including collaborators from three Tufts CTSI-affiliated organizations could request a total budget of up to a maximum award amount of $60,000.
 Funds for multi-site research projects may be allocated across sites in accordance with project needs.
 Please note that Tufts CTSI-affiliated for-profit organizations are eligible as sites, but they may not receive funding.

 What qualifies as a “multi-site research project”?